chadbaldwin/chadbaldwin.github.io/_posts/2020-12-06-Embedded-and-Markdown-Code-Blocks.md

 ORDER BY o.[object_id];
 {% endhighlight %}

----

-## Markdown fenced code block, for sql

 Pros:

-* Native Markdown
-* Portable to other markdown platforms
+* Integrated with Jekyll, ability to add extensions/plugins to the markdown highlighter
+* Ability to use custom themes

 Cons:

-* Limited customization
+* Liquid tags in markdown file
+* Source file isn't portable to other markdown platforms

+---

+### **Markdown fenced code block, for sql**

 ```sql
 SELECT *, OBJECT_NAME(o.[object_id])